 The D’Addario Foundation is a non-profit organization that identifies the highest quality, most impactful instrument instruction programs in communities of need and awards grants and product donations to assist their growth and development.
 We believe in the power of music to unlock creativity, boost self-confidence, and enhance academics.
-By making music education accessible, we can positively affect social change and foster better citizens of the world.
+By making music education accessible, we build healthier communities and foster better citizens of the world.

 The Debuts and Premieres Series created and run by Jim and Janet D’Addario is established to showcase young international classical guitar talent.

 “In 1979, we saw that the up-and-coming classical guitarists were struggling to break through and make a living.
 We decided that we needed to reach out to this ‘next’ generation of professional classical guitarists and help them by supporting their careers and providing them with superior sounding strings.” – Jim D’Addario

 The D’Addario Foundation for the Performing Arts is officially established to assist with the growth of the Debuts and Premieres Series.
 For the next 12 years some of the finest guitar talent of the time including Michael Newman, Laura Oltman, Paco Pena, The Assads, Ben Verdery and many others will be featured in 6 cities throughout the country.

 “In 1981, it became clear that this strategy was sound and we wanted to broaden our commitment and make it more than just a series in New York City.
 We decided it would be a good time to create a foundation so that we can expand into more cities and also support other programs.” – Jim D’Addario

 D’Addario Foundation for the Performing Arts shifts focus away from presenting a series and broadens its mission to support stringed, band and percussion not-for-profit music education programs in under-served areas.
 John D’Addario Jr. continues his personal philanthropy in support of music education and leads the foundation as president.